dudung/to/content/posts/mangrove-in-bahrain.md

 ## intro
-An meeting has been conducted about mangrove in Bahrain [^damars_2024].
-Using Google an internet search is performed[google_2024] and the SERP is discussed here.
+An internal, unofficial meeting has been conducted about mangrove in Bahrain [^damars_2024].
+Using Google an internet search is performed[^google_2024] and the SERP is discussed here.

 ## serp